mmaldacker/Vortex2D/Docs/setup.rst

 macOS
 =====

-In addition to the normal variables, we need to specify the location of MoltenVK and the glslang compiler:
+In addition to the normal variables, we need to specify the location of MoltenVK and the glslang compiler.
+The glslang compiler can be downloaded from its project on github: https://github.com/KhronosGroup/glslang/releases

 .. code-block:: bash